andrebrito0/andrebrito0/README.md

 # 👋 Hello there!

-My name is **André Brito** and I'm a **26-year-old applied mathematician** living in Lisbon, originally from the sunny south of Portugal.
+My name is **André Brito** and I'm an **applied mathematician** living in Lisbon, originally from the sunny south of Portugal.
 With a passion for statistics, optimization, and programming, I thrive on solving real-world problems through data and mathematics.

 ## 🎓 Academic Journey
 - **BSc in Mathematics Applied to Economics and Management**